Red 40 and Regret: Why RFK Jr. Is Coming for Food Dyes

 Food is supposed to nourish us, not trick us into thinking neon orange means cheese.

-But for decades, we’ve been fed marketing over mindfulness.
-Convenience over curiosity.
-Brightness over brain health.
+But for decades, we’ve been fed marketing over mindfulness, convenience over curiosity, and brightness over brain health.

 RFK Jr. might be a polarizing figure, but on this issue?
 He’s not wrong.